corentin-lechene/TFT-CONTROLLER/README.md

 # TFT CONTROLLER

 I know that my script is not very useful especially since TFT mobile exists.
 However, I had an urge to play it on my TV with my controller. <br>
 The scripts found on the internet did not work or worked badly.
-So I created this project to allow me to play in my way and to make it open to everyone.<br>
+So I created this mini project to allow to me and for everyone who want it to have a script that works and configure as little as possible. <br>

 A debugging system is in place to allow you to play even if your screen is atypical.
 It's simple and will take you a few minutes.
-(See [Troubleshooting](/README.md#Troubleshooting) → Mouse position wrong))
+(See [Troubleshooting](/README.md#Troubleshooting) → Mouse position wrong)

 You can change the configuration as you wish only if it's possible.
 (See [Planned Hotkeys](/README.md#Planned-Hotkeys))